 In this section, we analyse properties of shortest SNPR-sequences that connect a pair of phylogenetic networks and investigate whether or not the three classes of tree-child, reticulation-visible, and tree-based networks isometrically embed into the class of all phylogenetic networks.
 We start with some definitions that are used throughout this section.
 For any non-negative integer r, tier r of \mathcal{N}n is the subset of networks in \mathcal{N}n that have exactly r reticulations.
 Note that tier 0 equals \mathcal{T}n .
-For $N, N' \in \mathcal{N}n$, let $\sigma = (N = N_0, N_1, \dots, N_k = N')$ be an SNPR-sequence from N to N'.
-We say that σ horizontally traverses tier r if σ contains two networks N{i-1} and N_i with $i \in \{1, 2, \dots, k\}$ such that both have r reticulations; i.e., N_i can be obtained from N{i-1} by a single SNPR0.
+For $N, N' \in \mathcal{N}n$, let $\sigma = (N = N_0, N_1, \ldots, N_k = N')$ be an SNPR-sequence from N to N'.
+We say that σ horizontally traverses tier r if σ contains two networks N{i-1} and N_i with $i \in \{1, 2, \ldots, k\}$ such that both have r reticulations; i.e., N_i can be obtained from N{i-1} by a single SNPR0.

 Let $N, N' \in \mathcal{N}n$ with r and r' reticulations, respectively.
 Without loss of generality, we may assume that $r \leq r'$.
-From a computational viewpoint and in trying to shrink the search space when computing $d{SNPR}(N, N')$, it would be favorably if there always exists a shortest SNPR-sequence connecting N and N' that traverses exactly one tier horizontally.
+From a computational viewpoint and in trying to shrink the search space when computing $d{SNPR}(N, N')$, it would be desirable if there always exists a shortest SNPR-sequence connecting N and N' that traverses exactly one tier horizontally.
 In particular, if r < r' it would have positive implications for computing $d{SNPR}(N, N')$ if all SNPR0 operations could be pushed to be the beginning or the end of a shortest SNPR-sequence for N and N'.
 On the other hand, if r = r', then the existence of a shortest SNPR-sequence from N to N' whose networks all belong to tier r would allow us to compute $d{SNPR}(N, N')$ by considering only tier r.
 In what follows, we present several results showing that the existence of a shortest SNPR-sequence with such properties cannot be guaranteed.
+For each result we provide a small counterexample or a family of counterexamples.
+Furthermore, the networks in these examples can be extended to contain more reticulations and taxa.
+See also the discussion at the end of this section.

-Let $n \geq 4$.
+Lemma 12.
+Let $n \ge 4$.
 Let $N, N' \in \mathcal{N}n$ with r and r' reticulations, respectively, such that r < r'.
 Then there does not necessarily exist a shortest SNPR-sequence from N to N' that traverses at most one tier horizontally.

 Proof.
-To prove the statement, we show that every shortest SNPR-sequence for the two phylogenetic networks N and N' that are depicted in Figure 3 traverses at least two tiers horizontally.
+To prove the statement, we show that every shortest SNPR-sequence for the two phylogenetic networks N and N' that are depicted in Figure 6 traverses at least two tiers horizontally.